DeFi Lending and Taxes: Yield Farming, Staking, and Interest

 Lending Interest

-- The analogy to traditional interest income is clearer, and there is less legal ambiguity.
+Lending interest is more straightforwardly treated as ordinary income.
+The analogy to traditional interest income is clearer, and there's less legal ambiguity.

 DeFi-Specific Tax Challenges